Toraijin: Kofun period

 These new waves of immigrants from Korea continued well into the Asuka period.
 However, their influence is believed to have reached its peak during the Kofun period and slowly fell off afterward with numbers dwindling over time.
 Since then, Japan and its demographics began to homogenize from that point on.

 Asuka period

 After entering the Asuka period, many Japanese royals and ministers believed in Buddhism, such as Prince Shōtoku and Soga Mako, and devoted themselves to promoting Buddhism.
-The reason why Baekje people went to Japan was that Japan asked Baekje for craftsmen and doctors of the Five Classics and escaped from Goguryeo.
+The reason why Paekche people went to Japan was that Japan asked Paekche for craftsmen and doctors of the Five Classics and escaped from Goguryeo.

-In the 7th century, exiles from Baekje, which had been defeated at the Battle of Baekgang, entered Japan.
-The technology and culture brought by the Toraijins contributed to the advanced development of Japan at that time.
-Toraijins occupied an important position in the military and political affairs of the Yamato regime due to their advanced skills in arms manufacturing, weaving, and agriculture.
+In the 7th century, exiles from Paekche, which had been defeated at the Battle of Baekgang, entered Japan.
+The technology and culture brought by the Toraijin contributed to the advanced development of Japan at that time.
+Toraijin occupied an important position in the military and political affairs of the Yamato regime due to their advanced skills in arms manufacturing, weaving, and agriculture.
 They also made significant contributions to the development of Japanese culture.